nagasudhirpulla/taming_python/blog/skills/oauth_client_credentials_with_keycloak.md

 ### Workflow of Client Credentials flow

 ![oauth_client_credentials_flow.png](https://github.com/nagasudhirpulla/taming_python/raw/master/blog/skills/assets/img/oauth_client_credentials_flow.png)
 * First, the client should be registered in the OAuth 2.0 server.
-After registration, the client will get a client id and client secret.
+After registration, the client will get a client ID and client secret.
 * The client application sends request token from OAuth 2.0 server or Secure Token Service (STS) with its client ID and client secret in the request body
+*

 ## References